 I’m sorry we went to the art auction tonight.
 Not because I’m dissatisfied with what I bought, but I think you know I wish this business with your piece hadn’t come up.
 You bought it, it is yours, I hope that in a few years you will be satisfied that it is worth every penny of the money you paid for it.
 The thing that upsets me (enough to write this letter anyway) is that maybe our relationship isn’t mature enough to withstand this financial, I’ll say pressure for lack of a better word.
 My motivation was for you to get something you wanted so you wouldn’t regret not splurging.
 You said you hate owing money, I do too.
 Please, please Suzanne, if this becomes an issue or opens some chasm I will be upset, sorry, angry, but left with the feeling that I had blown something very remarkable, very special, on a trivial thing like money.
 Right now, if I were never to see you again by some horrible twist of fate, I would still thank God for having met you.
 We don’t know one another all that well, and my last comment is probably a little heavy, but it’s true regardless of how things turn out.
 The gist of this letter is supposed to be that if this violinist comes between us, we will both be sorry and we will have paid too much.

 “Love.”
 The word leapt off the page.
-I looked over at the still wrapped frame beside the piano.
+I looked over at the still wrapped frame I had hastily dropped by the door the night before.
 He had already seen me, and he wasn’t leaving.
 “Don’t screw this up,” I whispered to myself as my fingers traced the regular strong strokes of his handwriting.
 I would hang the picture today.
-I hoped he had made it home; I had a call to make.